 Fear the Wolves

-Vostok Games, makers of Survarium, plunged into battle royale with Fear the Wolves, in Early Access now with a full release planned for this year.
+Vostok Games, makers of Survarium, plunged into battle royale with Fear the Wolves.
 The former Stalker devs bring plenty of that grim and deadly Stalker style with them, as the arena is set in Chernobyl and the dangers go far beyond the other 99 players.
 Radiation, dangerous anomalies, and mutated animals pose threats as players make their way to the extraction point, hoping to be the sole survivor.
 The beta was in rough shape, but it's got a fun end-game.

 Developer: Unbroken Studios | Release date: In Early Access| Link: Official site

 Battle royale on wheels.
 In what looks like a mash-up of Mad Max and PUBG, drive through a devastated wasteland doing battle both in cars and on foot.
 The closing circle is a radioactive storm, and you can scavenge not only guns and ammo but upgrades to your vehicle.
-Fractured Lands entered Early Access in August.
+Fractured Lands has been in Early Access since August 2018.

 Free-to-play hero shooter Paladins announced a upcoming battle royale mode at its Hi-Rez Expo, and it's out now in Early Access.
 After some initial popularity, player numbers have tailed off and the class-based character system that set it apart from other BR games was completely removed, much to the chagrin of its fans.